snitilf/innovationshowcase/docs/summaries/NOTEBOOK_05_SUMMARY.md

 ## Methodological Contributions

 The separation of labeling features (governance indicators) from predictive features (economic and sentiment indicators) creates a rigorous test of whether economic conditions and public sentiment can predict corruption risk before governance metrics reflect institutional weaknesses.
+This methodological refinement is critical for the research question: if economic and sentiment indicators can successfully predict governance-based risk labels, it demonstrates that these measures capture early warning signals that precede institutional deterioration, validating their value as leading indicators.
 The analysis establishes a reproducible data preparation pipeline: data integration, missing data imputation, feature selection, and train-test split.

 ## Conclusion